rorywalsh/CsoundPhaser3/README.md

 ## Where to now?

 The demo game is there to be hacked, as too are each of the examples presented in the text above.
-Feel free to change up stuff, or use your own sprites.
-If any of you wish to create a level for the game, I'm more than happy to host it on my github page.
+If any of you wish to contribute a level for the game, I'm more than happy to host it on my github page.

 ## Acknowledgments

 Victor, Steven, John, and Hlolli for all the help with the Javascript stuff.
-To the developers of Phaser3 and their vault of examples.
+To the developers of Phaser3 and their enormous vault of online examples.
 And thanks to those on who took the time to answer my questions on the HTML5GameDev forums.